demian-wolf/pyreverso/README.md

 ```

 #### Docs
 Docs are not ready yet.
-Every method of the code already has docstrings though, so
-you can take a look at them in the meantime.
+However, there is a draft in the [docs](https://github.com/demian-wolf/Reverso-API/tree/master/docs) project directory.

 #### Examples
 In addition there are several examples that can help you to figure out how to use this library.